This test is to aid in the diagnosis of Lactose Malabsorption.

 Contraindications: Patients with a known lactose allergy should not take this test.
 Patients with a low galactose diet should discuss with their healthcare provider prior to taking this test.
 Patients with diabetes should not use this test due to the amount of absorbable sugar and fasting required.
 Patients should discuss with their healthcare provider prior to ingesting the substrate.

 Precautions: Patients with food allergies should take precaution before taking this test as most substrates do not come with food allergy labeling.
-Contact immediate medical assistance if you have signs of a possible allergic reaction: hives; difficulty breathing; swelling of face, lips, tongue, or throat.
+Contact immediate medical assistance if you have signs of a possible allergic reaction: hives; difficulty breathing; swelling of face, lips, tongue, and throat.
+Any serious incident that occurs in relation to this device shall be reported to the manufacturer and the competent authority of the member state in which the patient is established.

 What’s in the Kit?